virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 Executing actions available by means of the <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a> methods.

-There are a number of parameters required by Jelastic API, which are defined automatically:
+There are a number of parameters required by Jelastic API that are defined automatically:

 - *envName* - environment domain name where the API method is executed